nikitavoloboev/moonbit/README.md

 <a align="center" href="https://github.com/nikitavoloboev/my-ios#readme">
     <img width="250" heigth="400" src="https://i.imgur.com/SK4iY82.jpg"></a>

 I use [Week Cal](https://itunes.apple.com/app/id381059732) to see the events that are coming soon on my schedule.
 I use [Streaks](https://streaksapp.com/) to mark of habits I have completed throughout the day.
 I use [Trello](https://trello.com) to quickly add any [ideas](https://trello.com/b/alB1ryRP) or things to Trello.
 I use [Swarm](https://www.swarmapp.com) to quickly mark off certain locations I have been too.
 I use [Paprika](https://itunes.apple.com/us/app/paprika-recipe-manager-3/id1303222868?ls=1&mt=8) to see the recipes I have planned to eat/cook for the day.
-[Scanbot](https://itunes.apple.com/app/apple-store/id834854351?mt=8) to quickly make a scan, `Favouries` to quickly make calls and [Overcast](https://overcast.fm) to see the current & upcoming podcast episodes.
+[Scanbot](https://itunes.apple.com/app/apple-store/id834854351?mt=8) to quickly make a scan, `Favorites` to quickly make calls and [Overcast](https://overcast.fm) to see the current & upcoming podcast episodes.

 ## [My wonderful world of macOS 💻](https://github.com/nikitavoloboev/my-mac-os#readme)